justluce/bitvaluta_rpc/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-Peercoin_rpc is a simple and minimal library made for communication with `peercoind` via JSON-RPC protocol.
+Bitvaluta_rpc is a simple and minimal library made for communication with `bitvalutad` via JSON-RPC protocol.
-It has a single dependency - a Python `requests` library and it supports both mainnet and testnet peercoin network with authentication or SSL encryption.
+It has a single dependency - a Python `requests` library and it supports both mainnet and testnet bitvaluta network with authentication or SSL encryption.
 There is a single class to be imported from the library - `Client`.

-`Client` class methods are named the same as `ppcoind` RPC methods so learning curve is non-existant.
+`Client` class methods are named the same as `bitvalutad` RPC methods so learning curve is non-existant.

 ## Install